mjordan/islandora_repository_reports/modules/islandora_repository_reports_puid/README.md

 # PRONOM PUID Data Source

-Data source plugin for the Islandora Repository Reports module that counts media by PRONOM PUID.
+Data source plugin for the Islandora Repository Reports module that counts media by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM).

-> Note: https://github.com/roblib/islandora_fits/commit/004f269ebfe50462eff9a592a9e76c5fe9f115bf removed indexing of FITS fields, breaking this data source plugin.
-Once we revert that ability, this data source plugin will work.
+> Note: This data source plugin is currently broken.
+See https://github.com/mjordan/islandora_repository_reports/issues/2 for more information.
 In the meantime, please use the MIME Type report.

 ## Requirements